doergestim/Revamped_IntroLabs/IntroClassFiles/Tools/IntroClass/ADHD/webhoneypot/webhoneypot.md

 ifconfig
 ```

 - Then, gain a shell to the **owa-container** container.
-Take its container ID with the following command.
+Take its CONTAINER ID with the following command.

 ```bash
 sudo docker ps